 If a Logo Doesn’t Work in Black and White, It Doesn’t Work

-The sad thing is, it took me about twenty years or so to really grasp how right he was.
+The sad thing is, it took me about twenty years to grasp how right he was.
 Funny how that works.

 This is partly why I’m not upset that my kids are all working for a bit before going to college.
 You need some reality under your belt to get your education to make more sense.